mcaceresb/stata-parquet/README.md

 ### Usage in Stata

-Then, from Stata `parquet save` will save a dataset to Parquet format and `parquet use` will load a dataset from Parquet format.
+`parquet save` and `parquet use` will save and load datasets in Parquet format, respectively.
 For example:

 ```stata
 sysuse auto, clear